About Summer Teams

 - South Barnabas: Also sent out by the AFLC Home Missions Department, the South Barnabas team conducts Vacation Bible School throughout the midwest and southwestern states.

 Each team member goes through an application process before they are called to serve on a team.
 The final team selections are usually announced in mid-February.
 Team schedules are finalized in mid-March.
 Itineraries typically become complete and public at the end of March or at the beginning of April.

 - To request a team, fill out the Request Form online.
 Please submit forms no later than February 1st.

 - To help us in the scheduling process, please include at least three possible dates/weeks that would work for your church to host a team.
 If your church or camp is open to any week, please indicate that.
 We will notify you when we have found a week that works best for both the team and the church, and we will confirm the date with you then.

 - Please indicate if you have a preference for an AFLBS team or a Home Missions Barnabas Team.
 (Home Mission Congregations have first priority for Barnabas Teams)

-Suggested Donation: $1050 for a summer team to minister for one week. $1450 where there are two congregations and two Vacation Bible School’s in one week.
+Cost/Suggested Donation: $1150 for a summer team to minister for one week. $1600 ($800 per congregation) where there are two congregations and two Vacation Bible School’s in one week.
 For Ambassador and Majesty concerts, we ask for a free will offering to be taken at the concert.

 Team Training: All summer team members enroll in a practical Children’s Ministry training class throughout the Spring semester that prepares them for Summer ministry.
 All students also participate in an intensive summer ministry training week during the final week of May as well.

-Team Availability: Teams are available from the first Sunday of June through early part of August.
+Team Availability: Teams are available from the first week of June through mid August.